 My Passion for Education

-“As a parent living in your community I naturally want the best for my child.
+“As a parent living in your community I naturally want the best for my children.
 I pledge to continue to improve on Guelph’s progressive education policies in a fiscally responsible manner.
 I passionately believe that fostering more involved partnerships between schools, families, and community resources is one key area we must work on.
 A better educated community helps everyone in Guelph, not just parents.
 Better educated students and lower high school drop-out rates result in healthier, more vibrant communities, and improve a region's economic outlook.
 This is why education is an important concern for everyone.”

-Highlights of my time with OPSBA:
+Highlights of my time as a Public School Trustee:

 Student Engagement: My top priority will continue to involve exploring strategies to further engage student learning in the classroom.
 Research has demonstrated that at around grade 6 or 7, a significant percentage of students become disengaged from classroom learning and begin to engage heavily in activities such as social networking and video game play.
 Given the difficulty in competing with such activities, how can we employ the technologies that students are using in their day-to-day lives to help re-engage them in classroom learning?
 The UGDSB is making significant strides in this area and I would like to continue my involvement to ensure that the technology that our students are using in their everyday lives plays a direct role in their classroom learning as well.

-Learning Equity: I will continue to advocate and lobby for greater equity in our boards, so that every child regardless of socio-economic status, or racial background, has an equal opportunity to succeed.
+Learning Equity: I will continue to advocate and lobby for greater equity in our board, so that every child regardless of socio-economic status, or racial background, has an equal opportunity to succeed.
 For me this is the heart of public education.

 Environmental Issues: I will continue to advocate for environmental initiatives to play a more prominent role in school construction and classroom learning.
 It is becoming more apparent that we are leaving a signficantly changing climate to our children, and we must equip them to prevent further change and deal with the consequences.
 Again, I am proud of the strides our board has made in this regard, and plan to continue this push.

 Mental Health: I will continue to advocate and lobby for greater mental health resources in our boards, so that we invest the resources necessary to identify and assess potential problems early on in a child's life.
 Recent studies are reinforcing the link between student 'wellness' and academic achievement, and the earlier potential problems are diagnosed the greater the chances for successful treatment.
 Financial investments made in a child's life are a fraction of the potential costs for recovery as an adult.
 From a financial point of view, improving a child's mental health outcome can now be directly linked to their contribution as a taxpayer later in life.
 From an ethical point of view, addressing the mental health needs of our children is absolutely the right thing to do.
 Again, our board is moving quickly in the right direction in this area, but there is much work still left to do.